dekoza/mtgpl/STX.rst

    Exile Revel in Silence.

+:mtgtip:`Jadzi, Oracle of Arcavios<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/7/d7148d24-373e-4485-860b-c3429c2337f2.jpg?1617408200|https://scryfall.com/card/stx/151/jadzi-oracle-of-arcavios-journey-to-the-oracle?utm_source=api>`
+   Discard a card: Return Jadzi, Oracle of Arcavios to its owner's hand.

+   Magecraft — Whenever you cast or copy an instant or sorcery spell, reveal the top card of your library.
+If it's a nonland card, you may cast it by paying |mana_1| rather than paying its mana cost.
+If it's a land card, put it onto the battlefield.

+:mtgtip:`Journey to the Oracle<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/d/7/d7148d24-373e-4485-860b-c3429c2337f2.jpg?1617408200|https://scryfall.com/card/stx/151/jadzi-oracle-of-arcavios-journey-to-the-oracle?utm_source=api>`
+   You may put any number of land cards from your hand onto the battlefield.
+Then if you control eight or more lands, you may discard a card.
+If you do, return Journey to the Oracle to it owner's hand.

 :mtgtip:`Kianne, Dean of Substance<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/b/8b45dc40-6827-46a7-a9b7-802be698d053.jpg?1617148772|https://scryfall.com/card/stx/152/kianne-dean-of-substance-imbraham-dean-of-theory?utm_source=api>`
    |tap|: Exile the top card of your library.
 If it's a land card, put it into your hand.
 Otherwise, put a study counter on it.